Ensuring Python Type Safety

 In addition to using type hints for type checking at pipeline construction, you can enable runtime type checking to check that actual elements satisfy the declared type constraints during pipeline execution.

-However, if you enable runtime type checking, the code passes at pipeline construction and fails at runtime.
+However, if you enable runtime type checking, the code is guaranteed to fail at runtime.
 To enable runtime type checking, set the pipeline option

 When your pipeline reads, writes, or otherwise materializes its data, the elements in your